sn8k/CashMachiine/user_manual.md

 - Each service now ships with its own `requirements.txt` for Docker builds.
 - Backtester includes a dedicated `requirements.txt` to ensure image builds succeed.
 - UI translation assets install with `ui/install_locales.sh` or `npm run locales:install` and remove with `ui/remove_locales.sh` or `npm run locales:remove`.
+- Mobile dependencies install with `mobile/install.sh` and remove with `mobile/remove.sh`; build logs output to `logs/mobile/`.
 - Install RabbitMQ with `./install_rabbitmq.sh` and remove it with `./remove_rabbitmq.sh`.
 - Start all services with `docker-compose up -d` and stop them with `docker-compose down`.
 - Run `./install_db.sh` to apply migrations; the script enables TimescaleDB and converts `prices` to a hypertable.